 We know that the lawyer Buchan, an attorney who conceded that he worked for and was paid by the insurance companies, employed shocking coercion to persuade John Brown to sign the affidavit, a document shown to be false by the later testimony of Major Wiseman.
-We also know that not long before Alvina Kasten gave her deposition (the only occasion when she ever swore to her receipt of the letter) Buchan dictated to Brown the language of a letter addressed to Sallie Hillmon, suggesting that the writer and the addressee were conspirators in a plot and that John Hillmon was still alive.
-The circumstance that there was never even any pretense of actually mailing the letter to Mrs. Hillmon-that Buchan sent it directly to the insurance company lawyers- suggests both the nakedness of Buchan's motive for having Brown write it, and the clumsiness of his methods.
-Mr. Buchan was no stranger to the fabrication of evidence-epistolary evidence- nor was he too scrupulous to pressure an individual into swearing to propositions that were not true.
+169 We also know that not long before Alvina Kasten gave her deposition (the only occasion when she ever swore to her receipt of the letter) Buchan dictated to Brown the language of a letter addressed to Sallie Hillmon, suggesting that the writer and the addressee were conspirators in a plot and that John Hillmon was still alive.
+The circumstance that there was never even any pretense of actually mailing the letter to Mrs. Hillmon-that Buchan sent it directly to the insurance company lawyers 170-

+suggests both the nakedness of Buchan's motive for having Brown write it, and the clumsiness of his methods.
+Mr. Buchan was no stranger to the fabrication of evidence-epistolary evidence-nor was he too scrupulous to pressure an individual into swearing to propositions that were not true.

 Neither was Buchan the only attorney in the employ of the companies who participated on the presentation of false evidence.
-At least three witnesses who testified at the second and fourth trials-the three jurors from the Lawrence inquest-testified falsely about what Mrs. Hillmon had said at the inquest.
-The witnesses were examined in these trials by attorneys Green and Barker, both of whom were present at the inquest-indeed conducted it-and surely knew that these witnesses' testimony was untrue.
-Other testimony presented by the defendants-such as that of the doctor who said that John Hillmon reported his height to be 5'11" (the length of the dead body) when examined for his insurance policy, but came back unbidden a few days later to say he was in fact only 5'9" - is far enough beyond implausible to arouse a serious suspicion of subornation.
+At least three witnesses who testified at the fourth trial-the three jurors from the Lawrence inquest-testified falsely about what Mrs. Hillmon had said at that proceeding.171 The witnesses were examined in these trials by attorneys Green and Barker, both of whom were present at the inquest-indeed conducted it-and surely knew that these witnesses' testimony was untrue.
+Other testimony presented by the defendants-such as that of the doctor who said that John Hillmon reported his height to be 5'11" (the length of the dead body) when examined for his insurance policy, but came back unbidden a few days later to say he was in fact only 5'9"-is far enough beyond implausible to arouse a serious suspicion of subornation.172 And it surely reflects on the ethics of the companies' lawyers that they continued to maintain for years after their agent had located "Joe Burgess" alive that he and Frederick Adolph Walters were the same (dead) man.173